Blog

 5. Identify gaps in competitor landing pages and strategically use that to create an edge for yourself.

-Competitors help you define a structure to follow without having to take a shot in the dark and potentially save time iterating things that don’t need iterations.
+Competitor analysis help you define a structure to follow without having to take a shot in the dark and potentially save time iterating things that don’t need iterations.
 Early days of building a startup (and your online brand presence) entail a lot of research, market analysis conversation, and validation.
 Almost every step of this process can benefit tremendously from competitor analysis.

 When it comes to landing pages–these are the building blocks of your brand and in most cases, a user’s introduction to your business.
 As the internet became increasingly convoluted, people’s attention spans have gotten shorter and the benchmark for grabbing that attention is pretty high.
 Your landing page needs to meet these expectations if you want to lower bounce rates and increase conversions.
 Your competitor’s landing page is the perfect place to start.